 Hockey fans love nostalgia.
-We love the past and all the tradition of the NHL.
+We love the past and all the traditions of the NHL.
 The retro sweaters and the defunct teams, we all love them.
 It’s a huge reason why the Hartford Whalers still continue to be a very brand among hockey fans to this day.
-A couple even had a Whaler themed wedding recently.
+A couple even once had a Whaler-themed wedding.
 If the Whalers are still popular now, then why did they even leave in the first place and why are they never coming back in the NHL?

 The departure of the Hartford Whalers started in motion 19 years ago this summer when the team was bought by the Connecticut Development Authority.
 The group, headed by Compuware CEO Peter Karmanos, wanted to turn the ailing club into contenders right away.
 The Whalers, with new general manager Jim Rutherford, were aggressive in pursuing players during the first year with the new ownership.
 They went out and acquired Jimmy Carson and Steven Rice and drafted highly touted prospect Jeff O’Neill.

 However, the Whalers could never play consistently during that first season, started off 2-7-2.
 The Whalers got hot in February, but faltered down the stretch and missed their first playoff appearance since 1992 by four points.

 Dwindling Support and the Political Powers That Be